parekhkeyurkumar/dataanalysis/parent.md

 **Key Findings:**
 - Multiple customers placed 2-4 orders during the promotional period
-- This confirmed the need to analyze promotional item distribution across sequential orders
+- This confirmed the need to analyse promotional item distribution across sequential orders
 - Provided the foundation for testing the "Max Awards = 1" hypothesis

 **Strategic Importance:**